suchanek/proteusPy/README.md

 - Analyze
 - Visualize

-A simple example is shown below:
+A simple example to display the lowest energy disulfide in the database is shown below:

 ```python
 import proteusPy